camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 <ISO8601DateTime/>
 :::

-### Defining a priority
+### Define user task priority

+You can use the `zeebe:priorityDefinition` extension element to specify the priority of a user task.

-User tasks support specifying a priority using the `zeebe:priorityDefinition` extension element.
-This enables you to prioritize a user task relative to other tasks within the same process, as well as across different processes.
+This allows you to prioritize the user task relative to other tasks within the same process, as well as across different processes.

-To assign a priority to a user task, you must specify it using the `priority` attribute.
-The priority must be an integer between `0` and `100`.If not provided, the default value is `50`.
+To set the priority of a user task, specify the priority in the `priority` attribute.

+- The priority must be an integer between `0` and `100`.
+If no value is provided, the default value is `50`.
+- A higher priority value indicates higher importance.
-You can set the priority either as a static integer value or by using an [expression](/components/concepts/expressions.md).
+- You can set the priority either as a static integer value or by using an [expression](/components/concepts/expressions.md).
 Expressions are evaluated when the user task is activated and must result in an integer within the specified range.

 ### Variable mappings